pnp/blog/content/post/flows-inner-workings-dissecting-power-automate-flows/index.md

 ## Download the Flow Solution

-You can find the solution with the flow on GitHub at https://github.com/alex-mcla/ProcessDocumentationFlow.
-The final step in the flow is a Compose step that retrieves the Markdown contents, which can be pasted into a Markdown file, such as an Azure Wiki page.
+You can find two solutions with the flow on GitHub at https://github.com/alex-mcla/ProcessDocumentationFlow:

+- With the Markdown as the final Compose step in the flow, which can be pasted into a Markdown file, such as an Azure Wiki page.
+- A version with both Markdown and HTML; the HTML step uses the 'Render a Markdown document' action from the **GitHub Utils** connector by [Daniel Laskewitz](https://youtube.com/daniellaskewitz) to convert to HTML.
+This is a separate solution as data loss prevention policies may block the use of the GitHub Utils connector.

-The solution is unmanaged, allowing you to customise it to your needs, especially if you want to extract additional information or cover additional trigger types.
+The solutions are unmanaged, allowing you to customise it to your needs, especially if you want to extract additional information or cover additional trigger types.
 If you encounter any issues, have comments, or suggestions for improvement, please raise an issue on GitHub."